And, So, I Drank It

 Sweaty, sleepless nights in the dank house reminded me to say no the next time she asked me to sleep over.
 To suggest we stay at my place, in the cool air conditioning, where we'd stay up late watching forbidden movies and awake early to Stepmom making breakfast and eat warm biscuits and scrambled eggs in our bright, clean kitchen.

-, she'd remind me, doing a bad job of masking her hurt feelings.
+But we always stay at your house, she'd remind me, doing a bad job of masking her hurt feelings.
 And so I'd give in.
 Prepare myself for those unpalatable sights, smells, sounds.

 Friendship means trade-offs, after all.